Utilities in hot water: Realizing the benefits of grid-integrated water heaters

 The market opportunity

 Mark Dyson, RMI electricity markets division manager, agreed there is a new wave of interest in GIWH and added there is still ample room for growth.
-The $3.6 billion potential market is less than 1% of the U.S.’s $400 million per year aggregate spending on electricity.
+The $3.6 billion potential market is less than 1% of the U.S.’s $400 billion per year aggregate spending on electricity.

 More significantly, between 40% and 60% of the electricity demand used for water heating can be shifted to create customer savings and grid services, he said.
 Grid services could include avoided generation capacity, avoided transmission and distribution capacity, energy arbitrage, and ancillary services in wholesale markets.